 Wood cut from palm trees is commonly used as firewood in many places.
-However, the palm tree burns faster compared to normal wood, producing little heat.
+However, the wood burns faster compared to normal wood, producing little heat.

 In some tropical regions where palm trees are the only trees available, people depend on their wood for making fires.
-Palm trees also grow fast, and a single tree will provide plentiful firewood for use after thoroughly drying it.
+Palm trees also grow fast, and a single tree will provide plentiful palm wood to be used for firewood after thoroughly drying it.

-Besides producing little heat and burning fast compared to other types of wood, their trunks also produce a lot of ash when burned, making the cleaning process more laborious.
+Besides producing little heat and burning fast compared to other types of firewood, their trunks also produce a lot of ash when burned, making the cleaning process more laborious.

 Palm trees need to be removed from plantations after a period of roughly 70 or 80 years, when they stop producing fruit.
 That makes them a readily available source of firewood in those locations.

 Is Palm Tree Wood Useful as a Building Material?

 Palm wood is an important resource in building and construction.
 Here are some of the ways in which it’s used as a building material.

 For most indigenous people, the wood provides a solution to all their timber needs.
 It’s readily available locally and works well as material for roofing, and building house walls and rafters.

 The wood fibers are first pulled out then woven together to form a strong durable thatch for roofing.

 Also, some palm varieties have extra-flexible stems that make the palm tree appear as climbing rather than growing.
 A good example is the Rattan palm tree, and it produces palm wood used for making rattan wicker furniture, which is a type of woven furniture.